omok/CoachCompanion/docs/CURSOR_RULES.md

    - Add TypeScript type exports for all new entities
    - Update the Storage interface in `server/storage.ts`
    - Create migration scripts
+   - Always include `lastUpdatedByUser` field in all entities

 2. **Relationships**:
-   - Teams belong to coaches (users with role "coach")
+   - Users have roles (Coach or Normal)
+   - Team members have roles (Owner, AssistantCoach, TeamManager, Regular)
-   - Players belong to teams and have a parent (users with role "parent")
+   - Players belong to teams and have a parent (users with Normal role)
    - Attendance records belong to players and teams
    - Practice notes belong to teams and coaches
    - Payments belong to players and teams

+3. **Permissions Model**:
+   - Follow the single source of truth principle for permissions
+   - Define all permissions in `shared/access-control.ts`
+   - User Role permissions control application-wide access
+   - Team Role permissions control team-specific access
+   - Use constants for permission keys to avoid typos

 ## Testing